AIAA-UTD-Comet-Rocketry/openrocket-python-parser/contributing.md

     pip uninstall openrocket-python-parser
     pip install -e .  # The -e flag installs the current code in editable mode pytest  # Now pytest will use your local code
     ```

+### Testing the Release Locally

+Before submitting a pull request, it's good practice to verify that your changes will work correctly when the package is installed by a user.
+We have provided a script to help with this.

+1.  **Run the local release test script:**
+    ```bash
+    ./test_release_locally.sh
+    ```
+    This script will:
+    *   Clean up old build artifacts.
+    *   Build the package wheel.
+    *   Create a temporary virtual environment.
+    *   Install the package into that environment.
+    *   Verify that the library can be imported.
+    *   Check that the CLI tools (`openrocket-visualizer` and `openrocket-fabricator`) are installed and executable.

+2.  **Manual Verification (Optional):**
+    If the script passes, you can also activate the temporary virtual environment and try running the tools manually:
+    ```bash
+    source venv_test/bin/activate
+    openrocket-fabricator
+    ```

 ## Submitting a Pull Request